 Foxes are often personified as being sneaky and in some ways this is true… They are quick hunters with the ability to climb high and fit into the smallest of spaces.

-This short clip filmed by the BBC shows how important it is to fox proof your backyard chicken coop.
+This short clip filmed by the Sunshine Coast Council shows how important it is to fox proof your backyard chicken coop.
 It shows how a fox can tear chicken wire using their teeth and quickly enter a small gap in the fence.
-Please do not watch if you are a sensitive individual.

 Prevention is key